senaite/senaite.sync/README.rst

 The following configuration options can be used for Synchronization and special cases.
 Make sure you understand all of them properly before you start working with SYNC.
-Figure [fig:advanced\_options] presents how this set of advances options looks in SENAITE.
+The Image at the end of the section presents how this set of advanced options looks in SENAITE.

 Import Configuration
 ~~~~~~~~~~~~~~~~~~~~